 Jeff Friend showed exactly where it’s at:

 Once you get to Facebook Privacy

 This tells you if everyone can see it or if Friends of Friends, Friends Only, or perhaps some other setting that you’ve created is enacted.
 My default was Friends Only.
 But it’s definitely worth checking out your settings if you’re worried about these things.

-	After the privacy conversation Rachel Rusnak pointed out the TechCrunch video mentioned that Foursquare and GoWalla might start pushing the places into Facebook Places.
+The TechCrunch video mentions that Foursquare and GoWalla might start pushing the places into Facebook Places.